“Each of us is more than the worst thing we’ve ever done.”

 Most days I struggle with where I am in support of causes or what I perceive as injustice.
 Often I find myself in the middle and it seems there isn’t much room in the middle anymore.
 You are either on one side or the other.
 This is untenable for me.
 Untenable because I believe people should be allowed individual freedoms.
 Yet, there are strong forces that are pulling us miles apart.
 Some of the pulling are leaders some of us have voted or continue to vote into office.

 I support Black Lives Matter.
 I also support law enforcement and the rule of law.
-Because I believe, I have to believe that there are good police officers, just like there are good in every other segment/profession of life.
+Because I believe, I have to believe that there are good police officers.
 That said, black and brown people are black and brown 24/7, 365 days a year not 40 hours a week.
 Now you think I don’t really support law enforcement.
 Fine.
 I do.
 Legal, unbiased and fair law enforcement.